TeselaGen/ve-sequence-utils/README.md

 Commit and push all changes first

 ###Teselagen collaborators:
+Commit and push all changes
-Sign into npm using the teselagen npm account
+Sign into npm using the teselagen npm account (npm whoami)

 ```
 npm version patch|minor|major